 If you want some prayer prompts to help you get started with prayer journaling, make sure to grab the “Nourish Your Spirit” prayer and study guide below.

 Basically, when it comes to prayer, nothing is off-limits.
 Tell Him everything.
 Just make sure you also include thanksgiving and praise in your prayers.
 Sometimes it’s easy to hyper-focus on your problems in prayer and forget to thank Him as well.

 2. Brainstorm questions for spiritual growth.

 Sometimes, we don’t feel close to God because we have unanswered questions about Him.
-We may be struggling with our faith or struggling to believe a certain aspect of God’s nature, and this causes us to keep God at arm’s length, preventing us from learning how to grow spiritually.
+We may be struggling with our faith or struggling to believe a certain aspect of God’s nature, and this causes us to keep God at arm’s length, preventing us from learning about His true nature.

 Of course, there is nothing wrong with having doubts and questions.
 Many men and women in the Bible questioned God, such as Job – “But I would speak to the Almighty, and I desire to argue my case with God” (Job 13:3).

 The problem arises when you allow those questions to go unanswered and those doubts to fester.
-That’s when Satan has an opportunity to lie to you and makes you wonder how to grow spiritually.
+That’s when Satan has an opportunity to lie to you and makes you doubt God.

 The key is to face your giants and identify your spiritual questions and struggles.
 Spend a few minutes in a brainstorming session: